atilio-ts/dev-courses/Java/javaCourseNotes.md

 ## OOP

     Classes are blueprints for objects.
 Objects are instances of a classes.
 Classes have methods and variables of different visibilty and return values.
+If you omit the class modifier in a property it is automatically declarated as private.

     class Example{
         //accessModifier{private, public, protected} type propertyName